강의

 Need to know before starting?

-• Taking the [Computer Architecture](free) course from this series beforehand would be even better!
+• It's even better if you take the [Computer Architecture](free) course from this series first!

 Hello